cloudmesh/technologies/chapters/tech/rabbitmq.md

 RabbitMQ [@www-rabbitmq] is widely used for the management of big data.
 Essentially, it is a message-queuing technology which also referred to as a message manager.
-Through it, messages can be define and applications can connect to the queue and relay a message through it.
+Through it, messages can be defined and applications can connect to the queue and relay a message through it.
 The message may include any form of communication.
 Research indicates that it is one of the most common message brokers.
 RabbitMQ works by receiving